cornishcoder1/pp5-frontend-the-winding-path/README.md

 Related user stories:

-As a user I can read a walk post so that I have access to all the information within that post
+***As a user I can read a walk post so that I have access to all the information within that post.***

 ***As a user I can delete walk posts so that I can remove content that I no longer want on the application.***